 \section{Data analysis}

 The decay $\pi^-$ momentum in SpecA was reconstructed from the focal-plane positions and angles using the established transfer matrix.
 Event-by-event corrections for energy loss in the target were applied by calculating the path length from the reconstructed emission angle and using the Bethe-Bloch formula.
-Since SpecA is insensitive to the horizontal vertex position ($x$), the path length was calculated by fixing $x$ at the target center.
-The uncertainty of the energy-loss correction that arises from the uncertainty of the path length, introduced by the measured beam width of $\sigma = 0.3$~mm and the angle and acceptance of the spectrometer, was evaluated using an independent Monte Carlo simulation GEANT4.
-The resulting uncertainty in the most probable energy loss amounts to 16~keV for $p_{\pi^-}\sim114$~MeV/$c$, and it was treated as a systematic error.
+Since SpecA is insensitive to the horizontal vertex position ($x$), the path length was calculated by fixing $x$ to the target center.
+The uncertainty in the energy loss correction arising from the path-length uncertainty - introduced by the measured beam width of $\sigma = 0.3$~mm and by the spectrometer angle and acceptance - was evaluated using an independent GEANT4 Monte Carlo simulation.
+The resulting uncertainty in the most probable energy loss amounts to 16~keV for $p_{\pi^-}\sim114$~MeV/$c$ and it was treated as a systematic error.

 For relative momentum scale calibration, the elastic scattering data were used.
-Since the targets were sufficiently thin, the elastic peaks were fitted with a Landau-Gaussian convolution representing energy-loss effects and detector resolution.
+Since the targets were sufficiently thin, the elastic peaks were fitted with a Landau-Gaussian convolution representing energy loss effects and detector resolution.
 The $^{12}$C data were used to test the linearity of the momentum response by comparing the measured excitation energy spacing with literature values~\cite{ajzenberg1988}.
 The measured excitation energy $E_x^{\mathrm{meas.}}$ for each state was evaluated by calculating the missing mass according to the following equation: